Safety

 prohibited condition

-Any existing hazardous condition within a permit space.
+Any new or changing hazardous condition that is outside the acceptable safety parameters established in the permit.
 When a prohibited condition exists in a permit space, the authorized entrant should alert the attendant and immediately exit the space.

 purging